openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-06-07-off2-opf-obf-reinstall.md

 ### linking data

-Unless stated operation are done with user off.
+Unless stated otherwise operation are done with user off.

 Create links for users and products